jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 1. Install the NVIDIA proprietary driver on the host system.
 See above instructions.

-2. Install the NVIDIA Container Toolkit on the host system by following this link:
+2. Install the NVIDIA Container Toolkit, on the host system by following this link:

    - [https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installation-guide)